 - Internet Service Providers have caches for frequently accessed files.
 Commonly called Proxy, or Public Caches, or Access or, Ingress Proxies.

 - Server Caches, Surrogate Caches or Reverse Proxies which sit in front of an Origin server, which cache files that pass through it.
-These surrogate caches are generally much faster than the server they sit in front of.
+These surrogate caches are much faster than the server they sit in front of.